pterodactyl/documentation/wings/1.0/upgrading.md

 # Upgrading Wings

-Upgrading Wings is a painless process and should take less than a minute to complete.
+Upgrading Wings is a painless process and should take less than a mijnute to complete.

 ## Wings Version Requirements